OpenTechSchool/python-data-intro/core/notebook.md

 You can do anything with IPython Notebook cells that you'd do with normal Python code.
 As you build up the notebook full of cells you create a history of the things you've done and the results that were printed.

+## IPython Notebook Directory

+When IPython Notebook starts up it prints a line like this:

+    [NotebookApp] Serving notebooks from /home/gus/workshops

+This is the directory that it was started from, and it's the working directory for loading Python files, text files, etc.

+It can be helpful to make sure this directory is the directory where you plan to keep files related to your work.

+On Windows with Anaconda this directory is the "IPython Notebooks" directory that we created after we ran the installer.
+On OS X, Linux or other Windows installations it's up to you which directory you use.

+If you're launching from the command line, you can 'cd' to this directory before you launch Notebook.

+If you're using the command line on Windows, you can use Explorer to find your directory, then hold shift+right click.
+The context menu that comes up should have an option to "Start a command prompt here".

 ## Loading Notebook Files

 You can also load IPython Notebooks that other people have created, saved as IPython Notebook files (File extension .ipynb.)
 Try [downloading and opening this Notebook file with the shopping list example](../files/shopping_list.ipynb).

+After you download the Notebook file, move it into your IPython Notebook working directory and then choose File -> New in Notebook to open it.

 That Notebook contains some additional code, and some suggestions for changes you can make by going back and editing the existing files.

-Take a few minutes to play with the same Notebook and see what it can do.
+Take a few moments to play with the Notebook - rerun the cells, edit the cells to change them, don't be afraid to break things!

 ## Loading Python Files